Skip to main content

 True/False

-Update Karbon Start Date when Float allocation changes occur
+Update Karbon Due Date when changes occur to confirmed allocations in Float

 True/False